jennyma8/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q8 - What is the difference between td and th?

-th is the header of the td cells
+th is the header of the td is the data

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?